kurtekat/shaiya-episode-6/ep6/server/README.md

 ## Contributors

 Everyone is welcome to submit a pull request or open an issue.
-Whether or not the code is merged, your time and effort is respected and appreciated.
+Whether or not the code is merged, your time and effort is appreciated.
+The life cycle of this project will end if the community does not support it in some way or another.
+There are many ways people can contribute.
+Please browse the open [issues](https://github.com/kurtekat/Shaiya/issues) before submitting a pull request.

 ### Guidelines